North China University of Technology

-North China University of Technology (北方工业大学) is a university in Shijingshan District, Western Beijing, People's Republic of China.
+The North China University of Technology (北方工业大学) is a municipal public university in Shijingshan, Beijing, China.
+It is affiliated with the City of Beijing and funded by the municipal government.

 The predecessor was the national Beiping advanced industrial vocational school, founded in 1946.
 The Central Committee and Beijing City, with the Beijing city management as the main, is the key construction of the Beijing city of multidisciplinary colleges and universities, also the Ministry of education "excellent engineer education and training".
 North China University of Technology has 10 colleges, 30 majors, 12 teaching and experimental centers, and 9 research and design institutes.